rafaelgc/ArduinoClock/README.md

 ## Videos
 ### 2018
-Running in an Arduino Mini Pro, it's build on a bakelite board.
+Running on an Arduino Mini Pro, it's build on a bakelite board.
 Instead of using four different 7-segments display I use a four digit 7-segment display: [Youtube video](https://youtu.be/82Oy63iAcYY)

 ### 2015
-Running in an Arduino One, unlike the 2018 version, it has an additional led that is on when the alarm is on:
+Running on an Arduino One, unlike the 2018 version, it has an additional led that is on when the alarm is on:
 [Youtube video](https://www.youtube.com/watch?v=3Vp3RKkvZ58)

+## License

+ArduinoClock is licensed under the terms of the MIT License.
+Please, read the LICENSE file.